-California hotspot and home of the OG puffle cone, Cauldron, has made its way to Dallas.
-Located in Knox-Henderson, the super modern liquid-nitrogen ice cream parlor is Instagram-worthy and delicious.
+The Cali import (home to the OG puffle cone) made its way to Dallas in the spring of 2019.
+Located just off Knox Street, the super modern liquid-nitrogen ice cream parlor is Instagram-worthy and delicious.

-Unique and tasty flavors, such as earl grey lavender, milk & cereal, Vietnamese coffee, pineapple express (like Dole Whip), and H2O rose, can all be scooped into a warm and soft twist on the waffle cone.
-To make it even prettier, ice cream is fashioned into the shape of a rose.
+Unique and tasty flavors, such as Earl Grey Lavender, Milk and Cereal, Vietnamese Coffee, and Pineapple Express (it tastes just like Dole Whip), can all be scooped into Cauldron’s soft twist on the waffle cone.
+To make things even prettier, ice cream can be fashioned into the shape of a rose.

 405 N. Bishop Avenue

+In 2019, Fort Worth’s beloved Melt finally expanded to Dallas with a prime spot in the Bishop Arts District.
 Flavors that are always available include cookie crack, chocolate chocolate, beans, and salt lick.
 There’s also the Always Sammie, a classic vanilla ice cream sandwich.
-Unique flavors in rotation include birthday cake batter, rhubarb swirl and springtime sunshine, a vegan option.
+Unique flavors in rotation include birthday cake batter, rhubarb swirl, and springtime sunshine, a vegan option.

 Milk & Cream

-Milk & Cream does something a little different with their ice cream, but in a wonderful way.
-They stuff it in between donuts.
+Milk & Cream does something a little different with their ice cream — they stuff it in between donuts.
 This Lower Greenville spot has been open for a few years, but it’s still a popular place to snap a pic of and then devour your treat.

 Popular ice cream flavors include cookie monster, which is just how you’d imagine it, lavender bean, and birthday cake.
 All can be topped with different kinds of cereals, such as Fruity Pebbles, Cinnamon Toast Crunch, or Cookie Crisps.
 It’s a childhood dream come true.

-Opened last year, this little shop in Plano is definitely worth the 30 minute drive up North.
+Opened in 2018, this little shop in Plano is definitely worth the 30-minute drive up North.
 At Milky Treats, ice cream is handcrafted in customized small batches and can be cereal infused.